unccd/Prais4-reporting-manual/voluntary_targets_and_others.md

 Key actions for reporting on affected areas are as follows:

-1. Define affected areas: Parties should specify the affected area definition in use in their country.
+1. **Define affected areas**: Parties should specify the affected area definition in use in their country.

-2. Delineate affected areas: Parties should spatially delineate the area that corresponds to the definition provided in Step 1.
+2. **Delineate affected areas**: Parties should spatially delineate the area that corresponds to the definition provided in Step 1.

-3. Calculation of affected area estimates for all indicators: using the shapefile of the affected area produced in Step 2, Parties should calculate affected area estimates for all indicators.
+3. **Calculation of affected area estimates for all indicators**: using the shapefile of the affected area produced in Step 2, Parties should calculate affected area estimates for all indicators.

-4. Generate reports: Parties should fill in the reporting forms for SOs 1 to 4 specific to affected areas.
+4. **Generate reports**: Parties should fill in the reporting forms for SOs 1 to 4 specific to affected areas.